na-na-hi/renget/archive/LMG-thread-template.md

 ***
 ##->Other Known Places for Discussion:<-
-!!! danger PLEASE DO NOT SHILL ANY IRC OR DISCORD SERVERS IN THE /LMG/ THREADS!!
-THERE ARE NO OFFICIAL /lmg/ DISCORDS!!
+!!! danger PLEASE DO NOT SHILL ANY IRC, DISCORD SERVERS OR WHATNOT IN THE /LMG/ THREADS!!
+ALSO, THERE'S NO OFFICIAL /lmg/ DISCORD!!
 **►Github Discussions:**
 https://github.com/ggerganov/llama.cpp/discussions
 https://github.com/oobabooga/text-generation-webui/discussions